IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 As long as the active set of addresses used by the CDN is a strict subset of that list, then the geolocated name can be used for the firmware download itself.
 This use of two addresses is ripe for confusion, however.

-## Use of a too generic DNS name
+## Use of a Too Generic DNS Name

-Some CDNs make all customer content available at a single URL (such as s3.amazonaws.com).
+Some CDNs make all customer content available at a single URL (such as "s3.example.com").
 This seems to be ideal from a MUD point of view: a completely predictable URL.

 The problem is that a compromised device could then connect to the contents of any bucket,